joeykrug/essays/ontopreds.md

 And that's what finally closes the circle:

 1. Alice writes down in her own language (say, English) the prediction she wants to publish on the prediction market
-2. Alice produces a *formal* representation of her prediction (by tweaking the formal representation of someone else's prediction or using an natural language enabled ontology editor)
+2. Alice produces a *formal* representation of her prediction (by tweaking the formal representation of someone else's prediction or using a natural language enabled ontology editor)
 3. Alice uses a natural language generation module to 'skin' the formal representation of her prediction in as many other languages as possible (say Chinese, Hindi and Spanish)
-4. the prediction now become accessible to speakers of Chinese, Hindi, Spanish that would not have been able to trade on the English-only prediction.
+4. the prediction now become understandable/accessible to speakers of Chinese, Hindi, Spanish that would not have been able to trade on the English-only prediction.
 5. the market becomes more liquid
 6. the market as a whole becomes better at tracking the probability of events happening

-To repeat, the entire scheme of enriching predictions with formal, ontology based representations is certainly not a pre-requisite for the functioning of prediction markets and need not be an all-or-nothing kind of thing (natural language predictions could peacefully co-exist with formally specified predictions on a prediction markets).
+To repeat, the entire scheme of enriching predictions with formal, ontology based, representations is certainly not a pre-requisite for the functioning of prediction markets and need not be an all-or-nothing kind of thing (natural language predictions could peacefully co-exist with formally specified predictions on a prediction markets).

 That said, the fairly predictable nature of many predictions (elections, mergers and acquisitions, military events, ...) is such that even a modest investment in formalizing them would go a long way, particularly when the interests of prediction markets in these matters are so very clearly aligned with those of search engines and news organizations.